Using Zoom as a Virtual Classroom Tool

 Zoom recordings for UCD accounts can be stored in cloud servers located in any one of three geographical sites; the US, Canada and Europe.
 It is not possible to determine which site is used for the storage of Zoom sessions from UCD accounts therefore, in order to comply with GDPR regulations, if you chose to record your online class you must remove the recordings from the default cloud storage as soon as possible.
 You should download the recording from Zoom’s default cloud storage and then upload it to the College of Business Media server and make it available to students in the module from this location.

-Currently, Zoom does not support end-to-end encryption of information in online sessions.
+Currently, Zoom does not support end-to-end encryption as standard in online sessions.
 In essence this means that the online classes you host using Zoom are less secure than those hosted using other tools, such as Collaborate Ultra.

 Tool Comparison – Online Class and Virtual Meetings